jordifierro/meta-board-game/README.md

 * Each color has 4 tiles,
 so there are a total of 36 tiles
 (can form a 6x6 board,
-which can also be a 24x24 if you count the tiles inner squares).
+which can also be a 24x24 if you count the tile inner squares).

 #### Tokens

-* There are 4 types of tokens: cubes, cylinders, tetrahedron (triangular-based pyramid) and pawns.
+* There are 4 types of tokens: cubes, cylinders, tetrahedrons (triangular-based pyramid) and pawns.
 * Tetrahedron tokens have two faces forming an angle of 90 between them (they are like an squared pyramid diagonally split).
 * There are 10 tokens of each type for each color, except for the pawn that has only one for color.
+* There are a total of 10x9 cubes + 10x9 tetrahedrons +
+10x9 cylinders + 9 pawns = 279 tokens.

 #### Dice